 The Outlook Today page can be customized.
 Simple customization through the user interface:

-- Editing Outlook Today -- How to use the Windows registry to modify the settings for Outlook Today if the Customize Outlook Today button no longer functions
+- Editing the Outlook Today screen -- How to use the Windows registry to modify the settings for Outlook Today if the Customize Outlook Today button no longer functions

 Advanced customization requiring HTML and other programming skills:

-- Customizing MS Outlook 98 Features -- Chapter 4 in the Outlook 98 Deployment Kit; explains how to replace the HTML in the resource .dll
+Customizing Outlook Features -- Chapter 4 in the Outlook 98 Deployment Kit; explains how to replace the HTML in the resource .dll